Credit Strong for Business Overview

 The basic idea behind Credit Strong Business is similar to what their consumer options offer except that, instead of using your personal Social Security number, you use your business’s Employer Identification Number (EIN), allowing you to build business credit.
 Additionally, instead of reporting your payments to the consumer credit firms, Credit Strong Business reports to other bureaus that track business credit.

-What credit bureaus does Credit Strong Business report to?
+What credit bureaus do Credit Strong Business report to?

-At this time, Credit Strong Business Credit reports payments to Equifax and PayNet — two of the major business credit bureaus.
-However, in the future, the company plans to also report to Experian and SBFE.
+At this time, Credit Strong Business Credit reports payments to Equifax, PayNet, and SBFE — three of the major business credit bureaus.
+However, in the future, the company plans to also report to Experian and Dun & Bradstreet.

 Requirements for Credit Strong Business